Skip to content

 Google Antigravity: VS Code Fork and Agent-First Development Platform

-Google Antigravity was launched on November 18, 2025, as an agentic development platform rather than a traditional code-completion tool.
+Google Antigravity launched on November 18, 2025, as an agentic development platform rather than a traditional code-completion tool.
 Google's announcement explains that, by leveraging Gemini 3's advanced reasoning, tool use, and agentic coding capabilities, Google Antigravity transforms AI assistance from a tool in a developer's toolkit into an active partner.

 Antigravity's workspace-local indexing cannot aggregate context across multiple repositories, meaning separate services in a distributed system would be processed in isolation.
 This represents a fundamental limitation documented in research showing that when RAG chunks your code, it severs the relationships between services.